kostyachen/kostyachen/README.md

 - 🌱 I’m currently learning What is defi
 - 💞️ I’m looking to collaborate on all month
 - 📫 How to reach me white and black and yellow and white and pink
-- i want to be forgiven to linea poh enable
+- i want to be forgiven to linea poh enable mini cap
 - hodl rune metalend island brain global
 - -i love stark and optimizm pokemon place
 - zkevm saga end binarius option monkeys apes